Palm Sunday of the Lord’s Passion (Year A)

 God Suffers Human Death

-Good Friday of the Lord’s Passion (Year A, B, C)
+Good Friday of the Lord’s Passion (Reflection One)

 Ponder today, this dark day, the final words of Jesus.
 Scripture records seven last statements, or the “Seven Last Words.”
 Take each phrase and spend time with it.
 Seek the deeper spiritual meaning for your life.